Electoral Registration (Northern Ireland) Act 2005

-The Electoral Registration (Northern Ireland) Act 2005 (c 1) was an Act of the Parliament of the United Kingdom.
+The Electoral Registration (Northern Ireland) Act 2005 (c.
+1) was an act of the Parliament of the United Kingdom.
 It expired on 24 February 2006.

+Background

-Baroness Amos said that the Bill for this Act was introduced because the government was concerned that only 85% of those eligible to vote in Northern Ireland were included in the electoral register (compared to 93% in Great Britain).
+Baroness Amos said that the bill for this act was introduced because the government was concerned that only 85% of those eligible to vote in Northern Ireland were included in the electoral register (compared to 93% in Great Britain).

+The last annual canvas before the 2005 act was introduced had been in September 2004.

 Parliamentary debates

-The Bill for this Act passed through its stages in the House of Lords on the following dates: